timgroote/wiringpi-dotnet8/README.md

 Provides complete managed access to the popular wiringpi C library

-The default low-level provider is the wonderful ```WiringPi``` library available [here]([http://wiringpi.com/](https://github.com/WiringPi/WiringPi).
+The default low-level provider is the wonderful ```WiringPi``` library available at https://github.com/WiringPi/WiringPi.
 You do not need to install this library yourself.
 The ```TGR.Unosquare.WiringPi``` assembly will automatically extract the compiled binary of the library in the same path as the entry assembly.

 ## Installation